mantey-github/stock-fetcher-api/README.md

 ## Contributions
 Contributions are welcome 🤗!
 If you’d like to add features, fix bugs, or improve the API, feel free to open a pull request.
+> Pro Tip: If you’re stuck debugging for hours, take a break.
+Trust me, I spent 5+ hours trying to deploy this to [Fly.io](https://fly.io/), only to realize I just needed to update the CLI.
+Rest is underrated. 😅